The Patent Litigation Law Review: Slovenia

-- the invention lacks novelty (content of the prior filed but not yet published patent applications for Slovenian national patents, applications for European patents that designate Slovenia, and international applications that were initially filed under the PCT but that SIPO received as an elected Office under Article 39 of the PCT, is novelty destroying);
+- the invention lacks novelty (content of the prior filed but not yet published patent applications for Slovenian national patents, applications for European patents that designate Slovenia and international applications that were initially filed under the PCT, but that SIPO received as an elected Office under Article 39 of the PCT, is novelty destroying);

 - the invention lacks industrial applicability (i.e., the subject matter of the invention cannot be produced or used in any commercial activity);

-- the patent description does not disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art to which the invention relates; or
+- the patent description does not disclose the invention in a manner that is sufficiently clear and complete for it to be carried out by a person skilled in the art to which the invention relates; or

 - the content of the protection extends beyond the content of the first received application or, if the patent was granted on a divisional application, beyond the content of the initial application.

-In addition to challenges to validity, other defences to infringement claims exist, such as private and non-commercial use; research and any type of testing regardless of their goal; individual preparation of medicinal product in pharmacies in accordance with doctor's orders or prescription; certain uses of inventions in ships and aircraft temporarily located in Slovenia.
+In addition to challenges to validity, other defences to infringement claims exist, such as private and non-commercial use; research and any type of testing regardless of their goal; individual preparation of medicinal product in pharmacies in accordance with doctor's orders or prescription; and certain uses of inventions in ships and aircraft temporarily located in Slovenia.